 Those bad sales numbers mean big losses for the company — and snowballing debt.
 It’s a story we’ve read (and written) a bunch of times over the years for retailers like Pier 1, Kmart/Sears, and Olympia Sports.

-2. Customers have had a hard time finding products on the shelves.
+2. Customers had a hard time finding products on the shelves.

 The company’s financial problems have meant that Bed Bath & Beyond spent less on inventory — which meant that customers would often find empty shelves in some parts of the store and more popular items out of stock.

 Bed Bath & Beyond says any money they made during the holiday season has been used to purchase more inventory in the new year.
-But with the holiday season behind us, analysts are wondering whether it’s too late for the restocking to matter.
+But analysts wondered if that was too little, too late.

-3. Bed Bath & Beyond is in a downward spiral of store closures.
+3. Bed Bath & Beyond has been in a downward spiral of closing U.S. stores.

-Bed Bath & Beyond has been closing stores at an increasing clip lately, with 56 stores closed in 2022 and another 62 just announced for closure in 2023.
+Bed Bath & Beyond had been closing stores at an increasing clip lately.

 CNBC shared a recent company memo indicating that Bed Bath & Beyond has started a new round of layoffs that will reduce the number of employees “across our corporate, supply chain and store portfolio.”